-To be considered for inclusion in the proxy statement relating to our 2023 annual meeting of stockholders, we must receive stockholder proposals by December 30, 2022.
+To be considered for inclusion in the proxy statement relating to our 2024 annual meeting of stockholders, we must receive stockholder proposals by December 29, 2023.
 These proposals must comply with the requirements as to form and substance established by the SEC for such proposals to be included in the proxy statement.
-To be considered for presentation at the 2023 annual meeting, although not included in the proxy statement, proposals (including director nominations) must be received no earlier than February 22, 2023 and no later than March 24, 2023.
-However, if the date of the 2023 annual meeting is more than 30 days earlier or more than 30 days later than the anniversary date of the 2022 annual meeting, notice must be received no earlier than 120 days and not later than (i) 90 days prior to such annual meeting or (ii) the close of business on the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by the Company.
-Proposals that are not received in a timely manner will not be voted on at the 2023 annual meeting.
+To be considered for presentation at the 2024 annual meeting, although not included in the proxy statement, proposals (including director nominations) must be received no earlier than February 22, 2024 and no later than March 23, 2024.
+However, if the date of the 2024 annual meeting is more than 30 days earlier or more than 30 days later than the anniversary date of the 2023 annual meeting, notice must be received no earlier than 120 days and not later than (i) 90 days prior to such annual meeting or (ii) the close of business on the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by the Company.
+In addition to satisfying the foregoing advance notice requirements, to comply with the universal proxy rules under the Exchange Act, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must follow the requirements set forth in Rule 14a-19 as promulgated under the Exchange Act.
+Proposals that are not received in a timely manner will not be voted on at the 2024 annual meeting.
 If a proposal is received on time, the proxies that management solicits for the meeting may still confer discretionary voting authority on the proposal under circumstances consistent with the proxy rules of the SEC.
 Stockholders are advised to review our Bylaws, which also specify requirements as to the form and content of a stockholder's notice.
-All stockholder proposals should be sent to Pieris Pharmaceuticals, Inc., 255 State Street, 9th Floor, Boston, Massachusetts 02109, Attn: Corporate Secretary.
+All stockholder proposals should be sent to Pieris Pharmaceuticals, Inc., 225 Franklin Street, 26th Floor, Boston, Massachusetts 02110, Attn: Corporate Secretary.